Institute and teaching areas information

 Institute for Sociology

-The results of the research projects carried out in the teaching areas flow into the events offered by the institute, such as videocalls or teamwork.
-In this way, students have the opportunity to discuss current social developments and problems.
+The results of the research projects carried out in the teaching areas flow into the events offered by the institute, such as video calls or teamwork.
+In this way, students can discuss current social developments and problems.

 This spectrum corresponds to the two areas into which the institute is divided:

 Sport sociology focuses on researching, providing, developing, and redeveloping sociological concepts, hypotheses, methods, and theories that sociology, as a fundamental social science, requires to study sociality as its general object.
 Consequently, the sociology of sport places the structures, processes, and actors of private, state, and other organizations at the center of its teaching and research activities.
 Among these are unions, clubs, associations, the police, and more.

 To this end, it examines the structure and dynamics of modern contemporary societies.
 Pointed social diagnoses such as “financial market capitalism,” “neoliberalism,” or “individualization” serve as much to interpret these societies as they do to critique and change them.

 Micro sociology deals with the “small social units”.
 Those include couple and family relationships or kinship and friendship relationships.
 Besides, there are interactions in professional interaction contexts (small social groups in general or related to the individual).